CosmicGhosts/quizard/README.md

 ```shell
 npm run riddles
 ```
-Create an Aura that will cast the Summoning with phantom Elders and Recruits.
+Create an Aura that will cast the Summoning with phantom Elders and Apprenctices.
 (Tests)
 ```shell
 npm test
 ```